Product documentation is often thought of as purely technical.

 The text walks newcomers through Trello’s functionalities, helping them understand how the tool can help them.

-Potential customers receive a first-hand look at the resource’s capabilities and are slowly guided through all possible features.
+Prospective customers get an up-close view of the resource’s capabilities and are gradually guided through every possible feature.

 Trello has even designed board templates for specific use cases.
 So, for example, here are some engineering practices: